Fighting Money Laundering Accusations

 In North Carolina, legitimate business owners can easily find themselves in court facing charges for money laundering.
 Law enforcement agencies look for ways that potentially illegally obtained funds or funds obtained from illegal activity are being placed into legitimate commerce.
 If you face criminal charges, it is crucial to consult a criminal defense attorney before speaking with law enforcement.

-At Randall & Stump, PLLC, we will explain your rights and discuss potential defense strategies that may be available based on the facts of your case.
+At Randall & Stump, Criminal Defense Attorneys, we will explain your rights and discuss potential defense strategies that may be available based on the facts of your case.
 Our criminal defense attorneys helped write the book on criminal procedure in North Carolina and have handled these cases in federal court.

 How Do Money Laundering Charges Arise In North Carolina?